ben-pr-p/csfb-actionnetwork-slack/README.md

 `setInterval(main, Interval)`

 Now, `node app.js` will make it run on the scheduled interval in milliseconds.
 In order to do heroku stuff, you'll also need to make a Procfile, so that complicates things a bit.
 Just email me.

+### Time

+Both NodeJS and Heroku's scheduler addon use UTC (Coordinated Universal Time), so don't be surprised when it doesn't match up with your local time!